|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 We already know that "frying" chicken in the oven is much easier than on the stove, but this recipe takes "easy" to a whole new level!
 After letting butter melt with oil in a baking pan in the oven, chicken breasts are dredged in seasoned flour and then simply placed in the pan to "fry" in the oven.
 The coating gets nice and crispy while the inside stays juicy and tender.

 This recipe calls for boneless chicken breasts, but boneless thighs can be used as well.
-It is excellent served with potatoes and your favorite vegetables, or slice it and add it to a tossed salad or Caesar salad.
+They are excellent served with potatoes and your favorite vegetables, or slice them and add them to a tossed salad or Caesar salad.
 The chicken can also be used in casseroles and is a delicious filling for sandwiches.

 Gather the ingredients.